collapsed-stacks/startups/questions/5830/finding-competitors.md

 - posted by: [adrianh](https://stackexchange.com/users/7553/adrianh) on 2015-07-25
 - score: 5

-<p>Look for who/what is solving your customers' pain points / needs now, not people who are working on your idea.</p>
+Look for who/what is solving your customers' pain points / needs now, not people who are working on your idea.

-<p>The competition for Uber isn't other folk doing the rental-economy-thing with cars.
-It's taxis, busses, subways, trains, car rentals, zipcar, etc. The pain point is just-in-time transportation.</p>
+The competition for Uber isn't other folk doing the rental-economy-thing with cars.
+It's taxis, busses, subways, trains, car rentals, zipcar, etc. The pain point is just-in-time transportation.

-<p>You're product solves some kind of customer need/pain.
-They are already alleviating that pain in various ways. </p>
+You're product solves some kind of customer need/pain.
+They are already alleviating that pain in various ways.

-<p>That's your competition.</p>
+That's your competition.